carpentries/instructor-training/episodes/11-practice-teaching.md

 a textbook publisher,
 or the Internet,
-but each teacher has to figure out on their own how to combine that with the theory they've learned in their educational programs to deliver an actual lesson in an actual classroom for actual learners.
+but each teacher has to figure out on their own how to combine that with the theory they have learned in their educational programs to deliver an actual lesson in an actual classroom for actual learners.
 When teachers do not observe each other teaching, the tricks and techniques that each instructor has painstakingly incorporated into their practice do not have the opportunity to spread, limiting